Service & Downloads

 14.1 PHCEU accepts no liability in connection with the Products and the Services and their use, except for cases regulated by the mandatory provisions of the applicable laws concerning liability for products or services and the limited manufacturer’s warranty which covers defects in material and workmanship (see Article 10).

-14.2 PHCEU indemnifies the Customer against third-party product-liability claims in respect of the Products on condition that (i) such liability has not been occasioned by any act or omission of the Customer’s or of a third party’s and (ii) that the Customer notifies PHCEU of the claim in Writing within forty-eight (48) hours of becoming aware of the claim and (iii) affords such support as PHCEU may require to take the necessary actions including, but not limited to, access to any relevant materials, records and documents and (iv) allows PHCEU the exclusive conduct of any proceedings related to the claim and (v) does not accept liability or settle any claim without the prior Written consent of PHCEU.
-The Customer indemnifies PHCEU against any other third-party claims in connection with the Agreement.
+14.2 PHCEU indemnifies the Buyer against third-party product-liability claims in respect of the Products on condition that (i) such liability has not been occasioned by any act or omission of the Buyer’s or of a third party’s and (ii) that the Buyer notifies PHCEU of the claim in Writing within forty-eight (48) hours of becoming aware of the claim and (iii) affords such support as PHCEU may require to take the necessary actions including, but not limited to, access to any relevant materials, records and documents and (iv) allows PHCEU the exclusive conduct of any proceedings related to the claim and (v) does not accept liability or settle any claim without the prior Written consent of PHCEU.
+The Buyer indemnifies PHCEU against any other third-party claims in connection with the Agreement.

 Article 15: Recall

-15.1 The Customer will be required to assist PHCEU in conducting a Product Recall, if any, so that such a Product Recall can be performed quickly and efficiently, all in accordance with the applicable laws and regulations.
-In this respect, the Customer, for purposes of keeping track of the Products sold, undertakes, inter alia, to keep adequate records of its sales history for a period of at least seven (7) years from the date of their delivery to an end-user or any other third party, unless a longer term is required by law.
+15.1 The Buyer will be required to assist PHCEU in implementing a Field Corrective Action, where necessary, to ensure it is carried out as quickly and efficiently as possible, in accordance with all applicable laws and regulations.
+In this respect, the Buyer, for purposes of keeping track of the Products sold, undertakes, inter alia, to keep adequate records of its sales history for a period of at least seven (7) years from the date of their delivery to an end-user or any other third party, unless a longer term is required by law.

-15.3 If a Product Recall needs to be or has been initiated, PHCEU will be entitled to get access to such records or receive their copy from the Customer, if necessary by involving an independent third party.
+15.3 If a Field Corrective Action needs to be or has been initiated, PHCEU will be entitled to get access to such records or receive their copy from the Buyer, if necessary, by involving an independent third party.

 Article 16: Confidentiality